alashkov83/hydrocluster/README.md

 Henderson-Hasselbach equation, is implemented \[8].
 As hyperparameters DBSCAN uses the epsilon neighborhood radius (eps) and the minimum number of neighbors (min\_samples).
-Eps is defined as the maximum distance (in Angstrom) between the centers of mass of hydrophobic a.r. (or chemical groups) which are adjacent in one cluster.
-The min\_samples/eps\^{3} ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r. (or chemical groups).
+Eps is defined as the maximum distance (in Angstrom (Å)) between the centers of mass of hydrophobic a.r. (or chemical groups) which are adjacent in one cluster.
+The min\_samples/eps³ ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r. (or chemical groups).
 Internal clustering validation measures (descibed in Table 3) are used as the quality criteria for cluster analysis.
 For clusters of complex shape, it is better to use the silhouette coefficient.
-At the same time, Calinski and Harabaz score, which uses the distance between the element and the center of the cluster, correctly estimates the areas of clusters with the highest density.
+At the same time, Calinski and Harabasz score, which uses the distance between the element and the center of the cluster, correctly estimates the areas of clusters with the highest density.
 This areas are of interest from the point of view of the structural